sampocs/CS506_Momentum/README.md

 The master branch contains the code we want to submit for iteration 1.
 Instructions on how to build and run the application:
-1. Go to the `releases` on the main page of the repository
+1. Click on the `releases` tab on the main page of the repository
 2. Click on the `Iteration 2` release
 3. Download the source code and unzip
 4. Navigate to the root directory of the downloaded folder